pphui8/start_page/README.md

 - To change the background, replace `bk.jpg` to any picture you like!!

-- Customize default suggetion item on `./script.js`
+- Customize default suggetion item and default search engine on `./script.js`

 ---